 What is the problem?

-- Key Enabling Technologies (KETs) are those technologies which pervade the whole economy, impact competitiveness and sustain further products developments.
-They are the building blocks which advanced technologies include to build systems and products, but the advanced processes to manufacture those goods are also a KET.
-(High-Level Expert Group, “Final report on Key Enabling Technologies)
+- Key Enabling Technologies (KETs) are the technologies which pervade the whole economy, impact competitiveness and sustain further products developments.
+They are the building blocks which advanced technologies include to build systems and products.
+Advanced processes to manufacture those goods are also a KET.
+(High-Level Expert Group, “Final report on Key Enabling Technologies").